kismetwireless/kismet-docs/readme/045-datasources_bluetooth.md

 Support for Bluetooth capture using the Ubertooth One hardware will be forthcoming.

-### Datasource: Linux Bluetooth
+### Datasource: Linux HCI Bluetooth

-Currently the Kismet implementation of Bluetooth discovery uses the Linux HCI layer to perform device scans to detect dicoverable Bluetooth Classic devices and BTLE devices; this is an active scan, not passive monitoring.
+Kismet can use the generic Linux HCI interface for Bluetooth discovery; this uses a generic Bluetooth adapter to perform *active scans* for discoverable Bluetooth classic and BTLE devices.
+This is an active scan, not passive monitoring, and reports attributes and advertised information, not packets.

 The Linux Bluetooth source will auto-detect supported interfaces by querying the bluetooth interface list.
 It can be manually specified with `type=linuxbluetooth`.